EOSIO/eos/plugins/topology_plugin/readme.md

 |  typename  |  description  |
 |------------|---------------|
-   topo\_node | contains the verbose description of the node along with it's hashed id along with a list of no
+   topo\_node | contains the verbose description of the node along with it's hashed id along with a list of links to peer nodes